sderosiaux/curated-system-tools/README.md

 - `free -h` : memory and swap
 - `df -h` : mount points
 - `iptables -L -v` : firewall rules
-- `dmesg`: kernel messages.
+- `dmesg -T`: kernel messages.
 Can be fulfilled of iptables denied message :-) or other useful stuff to check in case of problems

 ## System resources